vulpemventures/neutrino-elements/README.md

 Two services are provided, they can work independantly:
 - `NodeService` is a full node maintaining an up-to-date state of the block headers + compact filters.
 The NodeService writes down headers and filters in repositories.
-- `UtxoScanner` uses filters and headers repositories to handle `ScanRequest` which aims to know if an outpoint (identified by its script) is spent or not.
+- `ScannerService` uses filters and headers repositories to handle `ScanRequest` which aims to know if an outpoint (identified by its script) is spent or not.

 ## Getting Started